(Re)Connecting with the 6 Rs

 This Reciprocal Research Workshop series, funded by the NSF EPSCoR I-CREWS grant, employs a 6 Rs (Respect, Relationality, Responsibility, Representation, Relevance, Reciprocity) framework for exploring the dynamics, logistics, and practical considerations of conducting or engaging in collaborative research with, in, and by Native Nations.
 The workshop series will take place each Spring of 2025, 2026, 2027.
 This workshop series builds on the 2022 (Re)Cultivating and (Re)Newing Reciprocal Research workshops hosted by Idaho State University.

 There is no cost for participating in this workshop series, but participants will need to cover travel costs for in-person workshop days.
-Some scholarships may be available for travel, particularly for graduate students and Native community members.
+Some funding may be available for travel, particularly for graduate students and Native community members.
+Submit the travel support application if you are interested.

 While participation in all sessions is encouraged, it is not required that you attend all the sessions.

-We look forward to seeing you for the first year’s series in spring 2025!
+We look forward to seeing you for the second year’s series in spring 2026!

-Year one will focus on Reconnecting and Reflecting (Reflexivity), Respect, and Relationality.
+Year one focused on Reconnecting and Reflecting (Reflexivity), Respect, and Relationality.